Q: What makes this Partnership different from similar efforts to solve the affordable housing crisis?

 Q: How will the Partnership ensure the community is engaged and has a say?

 This was important to us from the beginning.
 This Partnership was developed through years of conversations with community and faith leaders, housing experts, elected officials, and residents.
-As our Partnership expands, our Investment and Policy Funds will evolve to ensure this Partnership remains broad and inclusive—representing all groups of people that make the Bay Area great.
+As our Partnership expands, our programs will evolve to ensure this Partnership remains broad and inclusive—representing all groups of people that make the Bay Area great.

 Additionally, the Partnership will rely upon a diverse Advisory Board, which includes investors from the philanthropic and corporate sectors, public sector and policy experts, and community leaders to inform the work and ensure it is grounded in the best interests of the community.
 The Partnership will evolve based on input from experts, advocates, and community members.